atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/aC5_Image_74.png)

 2. A dialog box will appear at the top of Visual Studio Code to select runtime.
-Choose ?platform?.
+Choose 'platform'.

 ![](/images/dIJ_Image_75.png)

-3. The Flogo Actions will now show a further option ?Deploy? to allow you to deploy your Flogo Application to TIBCO Platform.
-Click the triangle next to the ?Deploy Action? to run the action
+3. The Flogo Actions will now show a further option 'Deploy' to allow you to deploy your Flogo Application to TIBCO Platform.
+Click the triangle next to the 'Deploy Action' to run the action

 ![](/images/utI_Image_76.png)